Danny Ainge

-Daniel Ray Ainge (/ˈeɪndʒ/ AYNJ; born March 17, 1959) is an American former professional basketball player, coach, and professional baseball player who serves as an executive for the Utah Jazz of the National Basketball Association (NBA).
+Daniel Ray Ainge (/ˈeɪndʒ/ AYNJ; born March 17, 1959) is an American former professional basketball player, coach, and professional baseball player who serves as the chief executive officer for the Utah Jazz of the National Basketball Association (NBA).
+During his 18-year career as general manager for the Boston Celtics, Ainge was known for making bold moves to help the team rebuild, and clearing cap space.
+He served as the Celtics' president of basketball operations from 2003 until his retirement in 2021.

-A three-sport star in high school, he was named to All-America teams in football, basketball, and baseball.
+A three-sport star in high school, Ainge was named to All-America teams in football, basketball, and baseball.
 At Brigham Young University, he was named national basketball college player of the year and won the John R. Wooden Award for the most outstanding male college basketball player.
-While in college, Ainge also played parts of three seasons with the Toronto Blue Jays of Major League Baseball (MLB), mostly as a second baseman.
-He was then drafted into the NBA by the Celtics.
+While in college, Ainge also played parts of three seasons in Major League Baseball with the Toronto Blue Jays, mostly as a second baseman.
+He was then drafted into the NBA by the Celtics in 1981.
 Ainge played in the NBA for 14 seasons, playing for the Celtics, Portland Trail Blazers, Sacramento Kings, and Phoenix Suns, primarily as a shooting guard.
 He went on to coach the Suns for three seasons before joining management of the Celtics, with whom Ainge has three NBA championships to his credit (two as a player, one as a team executive).
-During his playing career he appeared in the 1988 All-Star Game, and was the NBA Executive of the Year in 2008.
-Ainge served as the Celtics' president of basketball operations from 2003 until his retirement in 2021, when he was succeeded by incumbent head coach Brad Stevens (whom he had hired in 2014).
+During his playing career, Ainge appeared in the 1988 All-Star Game.
+He was the NBA Executive of the Year in 2008.

-During his 18-year career as general manager for the Celtics he is known for making bold moves that helps the team to rebuild, clear cap space and tanking for picks making the team back to contenders in the playoffs.

 Early life

 Born and raised in Eugene, Oregon, Ainge was a multi-sport star at North Eugene High School.
 He led the Highlanders' basketball team to consecutive AAA state titles in 1976 and 1977, earning all-state honors both years, and was considered one of the top football recruits in Oregon at wide receiver.
-As a junior, he was named to the 1977 Parade High School All-America team, and is the only one to be a high school first team All-American in football, basketball, and baseball.
+As a junior, Ainge was named to the 1977 Parade High School All-America team, and is the only person in history to be a high school first team All-American in football, basketball, and baseball.